cockroachdb/cockroach-operator/DEVELOPER.md

 Take a look at the [Makefile](https://github.com/cockroachdb/cockroach-operator/blob/master/Makefile) for various targets you can run.
-The e2e testing requires a container engine like docker running as it starts a K8s cluster with Kind.
+The e2e testing requires a container engine like docker running as it starts a K8s cluster with [k3d].
 The Makefile is simply a wrapper for bazel commands and does not have any build functionality in it.

 You will also need kubectl and a running Kubernetes cluster to run the k8s targets like `make k8s/apply`.

 Bazel has been primarily tested on Linux but "should" run on macOS as well.
 Windows at this time has not been tested.

-TODO: notes on python configuration for the host.

 If you are new to Bazel take a look at the Workspace file, as it lays out which rule sets we are using, such as docker rules and k8s rules.
 The Makefile notes below talk about the different target groups that run various bazel commands.